LLNL/RAJA/docs/sphinx/user_guide/config_options.rst

 * **Data types, sizes, alignment, etc.**

-AJA provides type aliases that can be used to parameterize floating oint types in applications, which makes it easier to switch between types.
+RAJA provides type aliases that can be used to parameterize floating point types in applications, which makes it easier to switch between types.

 .. note:: RAJA data types in this section are provided as a convenience to
           users if they wish to use them.
 They are not used within RAJA